Thank you for your response

 GST law is a new and evolving indirect tax law in India.
 Thus, it is bound to raise doubts in the minds of taxpayers concerning registrations, return filings, refund claims and other compliances under GST.
 Understanding this, the Government has introduced the concept of GST practitioners to assist taxpayers in GST compliances.

-The GST practitioner is a person approved by the Central Government or State Government to perform one or more of the activities mentioned below, on behalf of the taxpayers:
+A GST practitioner is a person approved by the Central Government or State Government to perform one or more of the activities mentioned below, on behalf of the taxpayers:

-Once enrolled as a GST practitioner, such person must pass the GSTP examination within two years of enrolment.
+Once enrolled as a GST practitioner, the person must pass the GSTP examination within two years of enrolment.
 An exception to this is that if a person is enrolled as a GSTP before 1st of July 2018, he shall get one more year to pass the examination.

-GST practitioner files essential data/information on behalf of the taxpayer.
-Considering the importance of the work done by the GST practitioner, he must be registered on GST Portal and must pass an exam to obtain a certificate, before he can start his own practice.
+A GST practitioner files essential data/information on behalf of the taxpayer.
+Considering the importance of the work done by the GST practitioner, he must be registered on the GST Portal and must pass an exam to obtain a certificate, before he can start his own practice.